While some of you might want to commit to the iPhone XR in 2018, others will want to hold out for a few more days, a few more weeks, or longer.

 The iPhone XR might not have all the iPhone XS’ bells and whistles, but it comes with an impressive set of features including the company’s new A12 Bionic processor, a 12MP rear camera, tons of color options, lots of storage, and Face ID.
 It’s also cheaper than the iPhone XS and iPhone XS Max.

 The iPhone XR starts at $750 (by comparison, the iPhone XS starts at $999) though it goes all the way up to $900.
-It’s cheaper than the iPhone XS, but it’s still a pretty expensive phone.
+It’s cheaper than the iPhone XS, but it’s still a very expensive phone.

 Those interested in picking up the iPhone XR can find it in stock at Apple, carriers like AT&T and Verizon, and at retailers like Best Buy and Walmart.